-In June, 2016 we started the Roddenberry Nine, a small group of Minds trained in PAM ComLink and named in honor of Gene Roddenberry, who participated in a group in the early 1960’s that provided the inspiration for his Star Trek television series.
+In June, 2016 we founded the Roddenberry Nine, a small group of minds trained in the PAM ComLink and named in honor of Gene Roddenberry, who participated in a similar group in the early 1960’s that provided the inspiration for his Star Trek television series.

 The PAM ComLink and the activities of The Roddenberry 9 are featured on the TV series “I’m Carlos Now” on YouTube.